 Near the top of the park sits an imposing statue, but it doesn’t honor a president or important historic or civil rights leader.
 Instead, the bronze statue depicts Harvey W. Scott, the editor of the Oregonian newspaper in the late 1800s.
-Journalists getting their own statues?!
+Journalists getting their own statues?
+I can get behind this!

 The statue was sculpted by Gutzon Borglum in the early 1930s, while he was working on Mt.
 Rushmore at the same time.

-I spent most of my time getting a taste of nature by hiking on the trails.
+I spent most of my time in Mt.
+Tabor Park getting a taste of nature by hiking on the trails.
 It’s not easy to get lost here, with color-coded signs pointing the way and numerous trails that intersect.

 The park has an off-leash area for dogs, so between the animal lovers and outdoor enthusiasts, it can be a pretty busy place.
 Mount Tabor Park is located at SE 60th Ave. and Salmon St. So why not spend an afternoon on an old volcano in Portland?